jdbaltazar/CMSC-198-IAPPSAM-System/README.txt

 	a.
 Do not specify password for the root account.
 3. Run iappsam-windows-1_0.exe.
 4. Run Start > Programs > IAPPSAM > Server.
 5. Browse to localhost.
-The default account is.
+The default account is:
 	Username: Admin
 	Password: Admin

 Backup
 -------
-To backup database, Login into the webapp as Administrator then click Backup
+To backup database, Login into the webapp as Administrator then click Backup.

 Recovery
 --------
-To recover database , run Start > Programs > IAPPSAM > Recover.
+To recover database, run Start > Programs > IAPPSAM > Recover.